-The components of our test display are shown in Fig 1.
+The components of our test display are shown in Fig 6.
 The display is made of transparent films attached to a high-luminance light-box.
-The are four Kodak Projection Print Scale transparencies mounted on top of 0.0 (ScaleA), 1.0 (B), 2.0 (C), and 3.0 (D) N.D. filters.
-The 40 test sectors are constant for both minimal (4scaleBlack) and maximal

-$(\underline{AscaleWhite})$ glare so that both targets have the same range of 18,619:1.
-For minimal glare, we covered all parts of the display except for the pie-shaped projection scales with an opaque black mask ($\underline{AscaleBlack}$).
-For maximal glare, the opaque black mask was removed so that the zero-glare surround was replaced with maximal glare ($\underline{AscaleWhite}$).
-The diagonal line in $\underline{AscaleWhite}$ is an opaque strip in front of the display.
+The are four Kodak Print Scale transparencies mounted on top of 0.0 (ScaleA), 1.0 (B), 2.0 (C), and 3.0 (D) N.D. filters.
+The 40 test sectors are constant for both minimal (AscaleBlack) and maximal (4scaleWhite) glare so that both targets have the same range of 18,619:1.
+For minimal glare, we covered all parts of the display except for the pie-shaped projection scales with an opaque black mask (AscaleBlack).
+For maximal glare, the opaque black mask was removed so that the zero-glare surround was replaced with maximal glare (4scaleWhite).
+The diagonal line in 4scaleWhite is an opaque strip in front of the display.
+To control glare also in low dynamic range condition, background and scale A, B and C have been covered, leaving only the light coming from scale D (lscaleBlack) on a 20:1 range.